 Who We Serve

-Baby Steps serves families with children age birth to 3 years, as well as expectant parents.
-We welcome families throughout Newport County to join our program.
-Older siblings are always welcome to attend!
+Baby Steps serves families with children from birth to 3 years of age, as well as expectant parents.
+Families throughout Newport County are welcome to join our program.
+Older siblings, 3 to 10 years of age, are also welcomed.

 Location(s) of the Program

 *The mailing address of Florence Gray Center is 1 York Street; “1 Shimoda Way” works with most GPS systems.

 The Baby Steps families may choose to attend either the Saturday Morning program, or the Thursday Evening program.

 The Saturday Morning Program takes place on the 1st Saturday of each month (September-May) from 9:30 A.M. – 11:30 A.M., with a continental breakfast served from 9:30 A.M. – 10:00 A.M.

 The Thursday Evening Program take place from 5:30 – 7:00 p.m. on the 3rd Thursday of each month and includes a light kid friendly dinner.

 Dates may be subject to change in order to accommodate holiday schedules, so be sure to check the calendar that you will receive in your welcome packet following registration.